BrannonKLuong/dropshop_ML_overlay/README.md

 This portion will cover what the main while loop will do which is how the algorithm runs on every frame.

 1. Droplets on screen are part of the hard-coded Droplet Assumptions. ret, frame and those are the frame opening portion of CV2.
+#### Future Implementations must find a way to replace Droplets_on_screen by acquiring the information from the dispensers.
 ```
     while video_cap.isOpened():
         t += 1 #Increment the time